LAKERS TOGETHER: Find out how we're moving forward.

 Export Policy As PDF

-Unmanned Aircraft System / Drone Policy
+Uncrewed/Aircraft System / Drone Policy

-Operation of an Uncrewed Aircraft System (UAS) is prohibited over University Property by students, employees, vendors, contractors and other members of the public except with prior written approval from the Vice President for Finance and Administration of the University.
+Operation of an Uncrewed Aircraft System (UAS) or Model Aircraft (MA) is prohibited over University Property by students, employees, vendors, contractors and other members of the public except with prior written approval from the Vice President for Finance and Administration of the University.

-Purchasing of UAS also requires prior written approval from the Vice President for Finance and Administration.
+Purchasing of UAS or MA, also requires prior written approval from the Vice President for Finance and Administration.
 Potential purchasers may be employees, students or departments using University funds being disbursed through a University account, including grant funds.

-1. exact dates and times of intended operation;
+- exact dates and times of intended operation;

-2. campus location and intended flight path;
+- campus location and intended flight path;

-4. a current 333 exemption or Certificate of Waiver or Authorization (COA) or a Remote Pilot Certificate issued by the Federal Aviation Administration (FAA) or documentation verifying that the individual operating the UAS is fully authorized by the FAA to do so;
+- for UAS, a current 333 exemption or Certificate of Waiver or Authorization (COA) or a Remote Pilot Certificate issued by the Federal Aviation Administration (FAA) or documentation verifying that the individual operating the UAS is fully authorized by the FAA to do so;

-5. a photograph of the UAS with registration numbers attached or provision of FAA paperwork that identifies the registration numbers of the UAS being operated on the campus;
+- for UAS, a photograph of the UAS with registration numbers attached or provision of FAA paperwork that identifies the registration numbers of the UAS being operated on the campus;

 Operation of UAS on University property is to be done in accordance with only part 107 of the FAA rules for certified remote pilots and commercial operators.
 All rules of part 107 apply to operation on University property with the exception of prohibited external load and transportation of property for compensation or hire.
 Only the Vice President for Finance and Administration may waive any of the part 107 rules.